Spencer Lawton Jr., Legendary Georgia DA, Dies Aged 81

-His legacy as a relentless prosecutor, a champion for crime victims, and a key figure in one of Savannah’s most famous trials will endure in both legal and literary history.
+His legacy as a relentless prosecutor and champion for victims, immortalised in one of Savannah’s most infamous trials, will endure through legal and literary history.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.